|7:30 am||Registration & Continental Breakfast|

 |1:00 pm||Data-driven Planning and Budgeting for Net Tuition Revenue|

 Speaker(s):A financial aid consultant and chief financial officer explain how predictive modeling and simulations can establish realistic financial aid, enrollment, and net tuition revenue (NTR) targets for incoming students.
-Also discussed is how this methodology becomes a tool for understanding and communicating budget expectation tradeoffs (for example, how much does lowering financial aid costs impact quality, class size, and total NTR.)
-In addition, this session will demonstrate the importance of using a cohort-based approach to project the overall financial aid budget, total undergraduate enrollment, and total NTR.
+They also discuss how this methodology becomes a tool for understanding and communicating budget expectation tradeoffs—for example, how much does lowering financial aid costs impact quality, class size, and total NTR?
+In addition, this session demonstrates the importance of using a cohort-based approach to project the overall financial aid budget, total undergraduate enrollment, and total NTR.

 Michael Frandsen, Oberlin College

 |1:00 pm||Performance Measurements, Shared Governance, and Budget Reductions|

 Speaker(s):Learn about the organization-wide process a comprehensive-doctoral public institution used for evaluating budget requests during a time of significant budget reductions.
 Attendees will gain insight into ways to maximize transparency and campus-wide participation in budget decisions by analyzing the discovered strengths and weakness of the university’s participatory and outcomes-based approach.
 Those considering a collaboratively designed cost-cutting process will appreciate hearing about the lessons learned.